AndrewGaspar/Async-Await-Proposal-for-TypeScript/Code-Generation/1 - Simple Await Expression.md

    same Promise.
 5. Repeat step 3 through 5 until reaching the end of the function.

+All following sections will focus on transforming familiar data structures into a pattern that can be evaluated using this procedure.

 Take a look at the following script:
 ```ts
 import Q = module('q');